MajMcCloud/TelegramBotFramework/TelegramBotBase.Extensions.ActionManager/Readme.md

 var eam = ExternalActionManager.Configure(a =>
         {
-            //Handling all callback data values where method is "test" and value is a guid
+            //Handling all callback data values where method is "test" and value is a int32
             //You need to use a serialized CallbackData object for this a.AddInt32Action("test", async (value, cd, ur, mr) => {